 8. Consider Additional Lighting

-9. Understand How to Supervise Putting Green Installation
+9. Understanding How to Supervise Putting Green Installation

 10. Finding a Contractor to Build Backyard Putting Green